Final Decision on Common Engineering Test

 HRD minister said, “The issue of single entrance exam is still pending and a committee will submit its recommendations.
 But no changes will be made next year for sure.
 So no single entrance exam will be conducted next year.
 Depending on the recommendation of the committee further decision will be taken.”
 [Source : HT]

-It means all these exams, State CETs like KEA-CET, COMEDK (Karnataka), KEAM (Kerala), WBJEE (West Bengal), GUJCET (Gujarat), and all other state common entrance tests may not be conducted from 2019-20 session.
-BITS and VIT also may not conduct their respective entrance tests.
+It means all these exams, State CETs like KEA-CET, COMEDK (Karnataka), KEAM (Kerala), WBJEE (West Bengal), GUJCET (Gujarat), and all other state common entrance tests may not be conducted in future.

 Possible Pattern of Common Engineering Entrance Test

 - The three key subjects – Maths, Physics and Chemistry are likely to be the same.
 The syllabus that is equivalent to JEE Main syllabus can be implemented for the common engineering entrance exam.

 - There was also a consideration that JEE Main can be made compulsory for all engineering aspirants instead of various State CETs and private colleges entrance tests.
 [As per sources]

 - Along with PCM, we can see a complete section of Quantitative Aptitude which will test students analytical ability.